Gaussian pseudo-Orthogonal Ensemble of Real Random Matrices: Derivation of NLSD for Gaussian pseudo-Orthogonal Ensemble of Real Random Matrices

-where, $\gamma$= EllipticE$((\kappa-2)/\kappa)$.
-As mentioned in sec.
-II, for $\lambda=1$, matrix $Q_1(\lambda)$ becomes a symmetric matrix, hence we recover the expected Eq.(1) from Eq(16) [1]. \\ In figure(3).
-Eq.(16) (dotted) for $\lambda =0.9$ has been plotted against numerically computed histograms along with Wigner's surmise(solid line) (1). $p(s)$ for $2 \times 2$ case of matrix $Q_1$ depends upon the parameter $\lambda$ in sharp contrast to its $n \times n$ results discussed in sec. {III}.
-It is clear that in large $n$ ($n \rightarrow \infty$) limit, system specific effects vanish in NLSD $p(s)$.
-Similar results have also been observed for $n=2$ case of other matrices in sec.
+where $g(\theta,\phi)=\lambda \sqrt{1-\sin^2\theta \sin 2 \phi}$. \twocolumngrid When Eq.
+(23) is arranged to yield the average spacing as ${<}\delta \epsilon{>}=1$, the normalized (NLSD) $p(s=\delta \epsilon/{<}\delta \epsilon{>})$ converges to $p_W(s)$ (1) for all values of $\lambda$. \\As discussed in sec.
+II, for $\lambda{=}1$, matrix $Q_1(\lambda)$ becomes a symmetric matrix, hence we recover the expected Wigner's distribution (1) from Eq.
+(21)\cite{1}.
+In Fig.$~$2, we have plotted the normalized nearest level-spacing distribution (NLSD) $p(s)$ (21) for different values of $\lambda=0.8$(blue-solid, upper panel), $1.0$(red-solid, middle panel), $1.1$(green-solid, lower panel) along with the $p_W(s)$ (blue-circles).
+It can be seen that the level spacing distribution $p(s)$ for the $2\times 2$ case of the matrix $Q_1$ remains invariant with respect to the parameter $\lambda$, consistent with the $n\times n$ results discussed in sec.
+III.
+Similar results have also been observed for the $n=2$ case of other pseudo-symmetric matrices discussed in sec.
 II.
-Several other works on $2 \times 2$ Pseudo-Hermitian matrices are also worth mentioning here [12].
+Several other works on ensembles of $2\times2$ pseudo-Hermitian matrices are also worth mentioning here\cite{20}.